wso2-attic/ballerina-integrator/docs/learn/guides/database-integrations/mysql_integration/README.md

 - Run the employees.sql script inside resources folder to create the table and insert data required for the guide.

 ## Implementation
-The ballerina project should create for the integration use case explained above.
+The Ballerina project should create for the integration use case explained above.
 Please follow the steps given below.
-You can learn about the ballerina project and module in this link.
+You can learn about the Ballerina project and module by following the [guide](https://ei.docs.wso2.com/en/latest/ballerina-integrator/develop/using-modules/).

 1. Create a project
 ```bash
 $ ballerina new querying_mysql_db
 ```
-Change directory to the querying_mysql_db.
+Navigate to the querying_mysql_db directory.

 2. Add a module
 ```bash